jecs-imperial/occam-tarjan/README.md

 ## Acknowledgements

-This implementation was closely based on the following:
+* This implementation was closely based on the following one:

 https://github.com/tmont/tarjan-graph